-Banff, both a town and the name of the National Park the town is located in, is easily one of the most recognisable places in all of Canada!
+Banff, both a town and the name of the National Park the town is located in one of the most picturesque provinces in Canada (Alberta).
+It’s such a beautiful place, especially with the best things to do in Banff.

 1.)
 Banff National Park